-005= CHILDREN CODE PRIORITY 428 DIETARY RISK ASSOCIATED WITH COMPLEMENTARY FEEDING PRACTICES (Children 12-24 Months of Age) V A child who has begun to or is expected to begin to do any of the following practices is considered to be at risk of inappropriate complementary feeding: consume complementary foods and beverages, or eat independently, or be weaned from breast milk or infant formula, or transition from a diet based on infant/toddler foods to one based on the Dietary Guidelines for Americans.
+CHILDREN CODE PRIORITY 428 DIETARY RISK ASSOCIATED WITH COMPLEMENTARY FEEDING PRACTICES (Children 12-24 Months of Age) V A child who has begun to or is expected to begin to do any of the following practices is considered to be at risk of inappropriate complementary feeding: consume complementary foods and beverages, or eat independently, or be weaned from breast milk or infant formula, or transition from a diet based on infant/toddler foods to one based on the Dietary Guidelines for Americans.
 (This risk factor may be assigned only when a child does not qualify for risk 400 or for any other risk factor.)
-502 Person with a current valid Verification of Certification (VOC) card from another state or local agency.
+502 TRANSFER OF CERTIFICATION Person with a current valid Verification of Certification (VOC) card from another state or local agency.
 The VOC card is valid until the certification period expires, and shall be accepted as proof of eligibility for program benefits.
 If the receiving local agency has waiting lists for participation, the transferring participant shall be placed on the list ahead of all other waiting applicants This criterion would be used primarily when the VOC card/document does not reflect another (more specific) nutrition risk condition at the time of transfer or if the participant was initially certified based on a nutrition risk condition not in use by the receiving State agency.
 III, V 801 HOMELESSNESS Homelessness as defined in the Special Population Section of the Georgia WIC Procedures Manual.
 V 802 MIGRANCY V Migrancy as defined in the Special Population Section of the Georgia WIC Procedures Manual.

-CHILDREN CODE PRIORITY 901 RECIPIENT OF ABUSE Child abuse/neglect within past 6 months as self-reported by the caregiver, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
+CHILDREN CODE PRIORITY 901 RECIPIENT OF ABUSE ., Child abuse/neglect within past 6 months as self-reported by the caregiver, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
 V Child abuse/neglect refers to any recent act, or failure to act, resulting in: Imminent risk or serious harm Serious physical or emotional harm Sexual abuse or exploitation of an infant or child by a parent or caretaker.
 Georgia State law requires that medical and child service organization personnel, having reasonable cause to suspect child abuse, report these suspicions to the authority designated by the health district/organization.
-902 PRIMARY CAREGIVER WITH LIMITED ABILITY TO MAKE FEEDING DECISIONS AND/OR PREPARE FOOD V Child whose primary caregiver is assessed to have limited ability to make appropriate feeding decisions and/or prepare food.
-Examples may include: mental disability / delay and/or mental illness such as clinical depression (diagnosed by a physician or licensed psychologist) physical disability which restricts or limits food preparation abilities current use of or history of abusing alcohol or other drugs Document: The caregiver's limited abilities in the participant's health record.
+902 CHILD OF PRIMARY CAREGIVER WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD Child whose primary caregiver is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
+Examples include, but are not limited to: V Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
+Mental illness, including clinical depression diagnosed, documented, or reported by a physician or psychologist or someone working under a physician's orders, or as self-reported by applicant/participant.
+Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
+Physical disability to a degree which limits food preparation abilities. < 17 years of age.
+Document: The primary caregiver's specific limited abilities in the participant's health record.

 CHILDREN

 CODE PRIORITY

-903 Foster Care V
+903 FOSTER CARE V

 Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.

-904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE Environmental tobacco smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
+904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE Environmental Tobacco Smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
 III